Free Auto Insurance Comparison

 If you have comprehensive coverage, you may use that coverage to replace the windshield.
 There are no laws mandating deductible-free replacement, but some companies may offer that as a perk.

-Replacement may be with aftermarket parts unless the vehicle is two years old or newer and has fewer than 30,000 miles and the consumer requests original manufacturer parts.
+The replacement may be with aftermarket parts unless the vehicle is two years old or newer and has fewer than 30,000 miles and the consumer requests original manufacturer parts.

 Consumers have the right to choose a repair vendor.